Getting AbiPy

 pip install abipy --user

 Note that you may need to install some optional dependencies manually.
-In this case, please consult the detailed installation instructions provided in the pymatgen howto to install these optional packages and then follow the instructions in the How to install HDF5/Netcdf4 and the python bindings section.
+In this case, please consult the detailed installation instructions provided in the pymatgen howto to install these optional packages.

 The installation process is greatly simplified if you install the required packages through the Anaconda distribution.
 We routinely use conda to test new developments with multiple Python versions and multiple virtual environments.
 The anaconda distribution already provides the most critical dependencies (numpy, scipy, matplotlib, netcdf4-python) in the form of pre-compiled packages that can be easily installed with e.g.: